github-education-resources/GitHubGraduation-2021/_data/ajeelahmed1998/ajeelahmed1998.md

 ---
 name: Ajeel Ahmed
 institution: COMSATS University, Islamabad
-quote: Being a geek is all about learning the inventories of things.
+quote: So long and thanks for all the fish!
 github_user: ajeelahmed1998
 ---